 Academic Ranking of World Universities

-In the subject ranking "Sociology", the University of Cologne is ranked No. 1 nationally, internationally it is ranked on the 43rd place.
+In the recent subject ranking "Sociology" the University of Cologne is ranked 1st place nationally, and 40th place internationally.

-More can be found on the website: Academic Ranking of World Universities
+More information on the Website of the: Academic Ranking of World Universities